HubbleCommand/yt-dlp-utils/README.md

 # YT-DLP Utils
 Wrapper commands around common [YT-DLP](https://github.com/yt-dlp/yt-dlp) commands that I use

+> YT-DLP can be used to download videos from a much wider source than I imagined, including LinkedIn!

 ## Single
 Downloads a single video as a `.mp3` file.